 Cleaning your teeth may get easier once your teeth are straighter, but that’s not your cue to slack off, says Adityah Chhibber, assistant professor of dental medicine at the Columbia University Medical Center.

 “Most people think their crowded teeth are the reason they have periodontal disease,” Chhibber says.
-“They think once they have straight teeth, they won’t have those problems any more, but evidence doesn’t support that.”
+“They think once they have straight teeth, they won’t have those problems any more, but the evidence doesn’t support that.”

 Bottom line: if you don’t do a good job cleaning your teeth now, braces won’t fix that.
 So brush up — whether you have them or not.
 The more you work at it, the easier it becomes to get them clean.